-Wenatchee Valley and Museum and Cultural Center (WVMCC) is hosting a tour of historic homes and buildings.
-The tour will offer a rare glimpse into historic landmarks in Wenatchee; Among the six tour stops are the Wetherald Home, Vradenburg Apartments, and the Home of Peace Mausoleum
+The Wenatchee Valley Museum and Cultural Center (WVMCC) is hosting a tour of historic homes and buildings.
+The self-guided tour will offer a rare glimpse into historic landmarks in Wenatchee.
+Among the seven tour stops are the Vradenburg Apartments, and the Home of Peace Mausoleum

-WVMCC is collaborating with the City of Wenatchee Historic Preservation Board in inviting the public on a self-guided tour through these historic Wenatchee landmarks on Saturday, May 31, from 10 AM to 4 PM.
+WVMCC is collaborating with the City of Wenatchee Historic Preservation Board for the tours on Saturday, June 20th, from 10 AM to 4 PM.

 The tour is a rare opportunity to explore private historic properties that are generally not open to the public.
-Volunteers will share the history of each location with visitors on the tours.
+Volunteer docents will share the history of each location with visitors on the tours.

 NewsRadio 560 KPQ logo